 Treatment of Anxiety Induced Asthma

-The second step is to treat the asthma.
+The second step is to treat asthma.
 Medication may also be prescribed to control your asthma.
 There are two types of medications for asthma, including long-term and rescue inhalers.
-You will need to treat the asthma and the anxiety in order to feel better.
+You will need to treat your asthma and anxiety in order to feel better.